rubenscp/wm-model-ssd/README.md

 ### Main purpose

-This Python project aims to support the pre-processing of the images used to train and inference the neural networks models evaluated.
+This Python project aims to train and inference the Single Shot Detector (SSD) Model in the image dataset of white mold disease and its stages.

 # Installing Python Virtual Environment
 ```